If you’ve never actually seen a Munchkin cat in person, we need to warn you that when you do, you’re going to have a hard time “not smiling”.

 Origin of the Munchkin Cat Breed

-When it comes to the controversial “nature” of the Munchkin cat breed, most of the conflict centers around whether or not the breed is actually a true and defined breed in and of itself, or if it’s simply a “subset” of the breed affected by a mutated gene.
+Regarding the controversial “nature” of the Munchkin cat breed, most conflict centers around whether the breed is defined in and of itself or is simply a “subset” of the species affected by a mutated gene.
+“Munchkin-ism” isn’t a new “trait” seen only in Munchkin kittens within the United States.

-“Munchkin-ism” isn’t a new “trait” that has only been seen in Munchkin kittens within the United States.
-In fact, cats displaying short legs have been well documented throughout Europe as early as the 1930’s and had it not been for WWII, it’s quite possible that these guys would have made a much “bigger” splash on the world had they not been nearly wiped out during this time.
-They were so common during this time that they even earned the nickname “kangaroo cat”.
+Cats displaying short legs have been well documented throughout Europe as early as the 1930s, and had it not been for WWII, it’s entirely possible that these guys would have made a much “bigger” splash on the world had they not been nearly wiped out during this time.
+They were so common during this time that they earned the nickname “kangaroo cat.”

 This is why…